mrward/sharpdevelop-blog/Blog/MvcScaffolding.md

 MVC Scaffolding for SharpDevelop is available as a [NuGet package](http://nuget.org/packages/MvcScaffolding.SharpDevelop).
 The NuGet package you should download is **MvcScaffolding.SharpDevelop**.
 Install the MvcScaffolding.SharpDevelop NuGet package either from the NuGet package management console or by using the Manage Packages dialog.

+Note that the NuGet package MvcScaffolding.SharpDevelop.1.0.9 requires SharpDevelop 4.3.0.9134 or above.
+If you have an older version installed then you should uninstall the MvcScaffolding.SharpDevelop package, before installing the latest version of SharpDevelop, and then reinstall the MvcScaffolding.SharpDevelop package.
+A breaking change made to SharpDevelop 4.3 to support the EntityFramework package will cause the older MvcScaffolding.SharpDevelop NuGet package to fail to uninstall cleanly in the newer version of SharpDevelop.

 ##Scaffolding a Controller and Views

 As an example we will create a simple blogging site.
-Create a Razor MVC application called Blogging.Site.
+Create a Razor MVC application called BloggingSite.
 Then create the following class in a Models folder.

     using System;